pattonwebz/mvts/README.md

 Simply enter what you want to change the content to.

+##### Version Log

+Version 0.2:

+* Added ability to run content based changes - change text in buttons, taglines or whole chunks of markup
+* Improved validation on the data
+* Slightly improved interface
+* 2 bugfixes with unescaped (and escaped) html
+** unescaped html would cause admin page to break layout if single quotes were entered ** excaped html would cause the JavaScript test code to fail during content tests

+Version 0.1:

+* First functional version
+* Ability to test

+Version 0.0.1

+* Plugin Creation
 ##### Credits & Thanks

 Without certain things this plugin wouldn't be possible.
 Here's a non-exclusive list of credits and thanks.